axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ## Frameworks, lots of them

 A large factor that divides .NET Core developer opinions in regards to unit testing is the lack of a decent quality, fully featured, Microsoft backed framework to work with.
-Scala for instance has ScalaTest and Angular has Jasmine.
+Scala for instance has [ScalaTest][ScalaTest] and Angular has [Jasmine][Jasmine].
 Both of these include support for rich methodologies such as BDD, fixtures, fluent assertions and either direct mocking/spy support or deep integration with well supported mocking frameworks.
-In .NET Core we have to construct a Frankenstein solution from a unit testing framework such as [MSTest][MSTest], [xunit][xunit] or [NUnit][NUnit], a mocking framework such as [Moq][Moq] or [NSubstitute][NSubstitute], a fake data library such as [AutoFixture][AutoFixture] or [Bogus][Bogus] and an assertions library such as [FluentAssertions][FluentAssertions] or [Shouldly][Shouldly].
+In .NET Core we have to construct a Frankenstein solution from a unit testing framework such as [MSTest][MSTest], [xunit][xunit] or [NUnit][NUnit], a mocking framework such as [Moq][Moq] or [NSubstitute][NSubstitute], a fake data library such as [AutoFixture][AutoFixture] or [Bogus][Bogus] and a fluent assertion library such as [FluentAssertions][FluentAssertions] or [Shouldly][Shouldly].
 Unit tests written against a combination of all of these end up with slight overlaps such as asserting calls on the mocking library whilst also asserting results of service functions with the assertion library.

 So the first step of cleaning up the mess for all development teams should be to decide exactly which frameworks to use everywhere and stick with them.
 A NuGet meta package like `Microsoft.AspNetCore.All` could work.
 But why stop there?
 How about we define some common functionality in this package so that all of our unit tests can either inherit from or consume a common set of tools.

 ### Unit test framework

-Microsoft provides [MSTest][MSTest], which is a clear improvement over V1 but is still a bit too wordy for my liking, whilst lacking features such as class fixtures and asynchronous lifetime events.
+Microsoft provides [MSTest V2][MSTest], which is a clear improvement over V1 but is still a bit too wordy for my liking, whilst lacking features such as class fixtures and asynchronous lifetime events.
 Then there's [NUnit][NUnit], which has only recently joined back in with MSBuild based .NET Core support.
 I prefer this over MSTest as it has a richer feature set.
 However, it's still quite wordy and it runs on a context per class i.e. a test class instance is reused for each unit test.
 I don't like this as it provides a dangerous path to coupled tests.
 I much prefer [xunit][xunit], the latest framework to come from the original developer behind NUnit.
 It simplifies loads of stuff, removes all of the wordy attributes and uses a context per unit test i.e. every test runs in a separate instance of the test class.
 It's also backed well by Microsoft, who provide project templates in the default Visual Studio 2017 installation.

 ### Mocking library